robertmassaioli/openapi-merge/packages/openapi-merge-cli/README.md

 npx openapi-merge-cli --config path/to/openapi-merge.yaml
 ```

-or you can pass the configuration as a JSON string:
+You can pass the configuration as a JSON string:

 ```shell
 npx openapi-merge-cli --json-config '{